hrltKillian/game_dev_full_stack_story/README.md

 Commit n°16 : updated header with profil pic and added deconnexion Commit n°17 : added register() in UserController to signup, managed errors for sign up and added createAllConcept() in ConceptController to create all defaults data for the game
-Commit N°18 : added edit functionality to change user's username
+Commit N°18 : added edit functionality to change user's username Commit n°19 : added verification to play, the user must be logged in to play and displayed the user saves on /game/play/playing